THE ULTIMATE GUIDE TO CLOUD COMPUTING

 Instead of buying, renting, and maintaining physical data centers and servers, you can access technology services such as computing power, storage, and databases on an as-needed basis from a cloud provider.
 Cloud computing continues to evolve as a go-to approach for IT, thus eliminating the need to host anything independently.
 Therefore, it’s no surprise that 75% of organizations stick to a cloud-first strategy.

-To understand how cloud computing works, we need to first distinguish the fundamental components of its architecture.
+To understand how cloud computing works, we need first to distinguish the fundamental components of its architecture.
 The main parts of cloud computing infrastructure are the front-end part, back-end part, and cloud-based delivery.
 In a nutshell, the front-end is the part you see, and the back-end is the computing that happens behind the scenes.

 The front-end is the visible part the user interacts with.
 It includes subcomponents that make up the user experience.
 The front-end cloud infrastructure includes local networks, web browsers, and web applications.